syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadioButton/Getting-Started.md

 This section explains the steps required to configure the `SfRadioButton` control in a real-time scenario and provides a walk-through on some of the customization features available in `SfRadioButton` control.

 ## Add a SfRadioButton reference
-Syncfusion® Xamarin components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion<sup>®</sup> Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add radio button to your project, open the NuGet package manager in Visual Studio, and search for "[syncfusion.xamarin.buttons.ios](https://www.nuget.org/packages/Syncfusion.Xamarin.Buttons.iOS)", and then install it.

 ![Xamarin.iOS radio button NuGet](Images/nuget.png)

-N>Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion® license key in your Xamarin application to use our components.
+N>Starting with v16.2.0.x, if you reference Syncfusion<sup>®</sup> assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion<sup>®</sup> license key in your Xamarin application to use our components.

 ## Create a Simple SfRadioButton
 The `SfRadioButton` control is configured entirely in C# code.
 The following steps explain how to create a `SfRadioButton` and configure its elements.